-Thankfully, talking to every stranger I meet about their period has given me the inside scoop on the period hacks that actually work.
+Thankfully, talking to every stranger we meet about their periods has given our team the inside scoop on the period hacks that actually work.
 Here are 8 things you need to know to have the easiest period of your life:

 Our favorite apps?
 Eve uses a simple calendar format to give you 3 months of period visibility, so you can make sure to plan that romantic beach getaway sans period interruption.
 We also like Clue, which allows you track as much or as little data as you want.
 Ready to be a menstrual Macgyver?
 You can add in data around pain level, discharge, sex, sleep, and more.

-4. Curb your vices: I hate to be the bearer of bad news, but caffeine, alcohol, excess salt, and fatty foods and can all make your period symptoms worse.
+We hate to be the bearers of bad news, but caffeine, alcohol, excess salt, and fatty foods and can all make your period symptoms worse.
 Resisting your cravings can actually help to stave off cramps and bloating.
-If you can’t survive without your morning cup of joe (*raises hand*), make it a half-caf and try to hold off until mid-day on the crampiest day of your period.
+If, like many of us, you can’t survive without your morning cup of joe, make it a half-caf and try to hold off until mid-day on the crampiest day of your period.

-5. Get moving: I get it, sometimes prying yourself off the couch and pausing that marathon of House of Cards feels impossible.
-But I promise that a vigorous workout is the best remedy for menstrual cramps.
-Don’t believe me?
+We get it, sometimes prying yourself off the couch and pausing that marathon of House of Cards feels impossible.
+But as hard as it can be to motivate, that vigorous workout is the best remedy for menstrual cramps.
 Exercise causes the release of beta-endorphins, which act as a natural pain reliever.
-If you can’t bear a trip to the gym, even an at-home yoga session will do some good.
+And the great news is that you don’t have to commit to an intense workout session to feel the benefits: even a simple at-home yoga session will do some good.
 Twist poses are especially great for cramps and bloating.

-While it’s unlikely to become your favorite time of month, these hacks and our awesome organic cotton feminine products can help you have the best period possible!
+While it’s unlikely to become your favorite time of month, these hacks can help you have the best period possible!
 Have other tips and tricks?
 We’re listening.
 Let us know in the comments!